pymc-devs/pymc-examples/examples/diagnostics_and_criticism/Bayes_factor.myst.md

 * Updated by Osvaldo Martin in August, 2018 ([pymc#3124](https://github.com/pymc-devs/pymc/pull/3124))
 * Updated by Osvaldo Martin in May, 2022 ([pymc-examples#342](https://github.com/pymc-devs/pymc-examples/pull/342))
 * Updated by Osvaldo Martin in Nov, 2022
-* Updated by Reshama Shaikh: ran PyMC v5 in Jan, 2023
+* Re-executed by Reshama Shaikh with PyMC v5 in Jan, 2023

 +++